Jean Lee (murderer): With Clayton

-In late 1946, Lee met Robert David Clayton, with whom formed an enduring, and occasionally violent, relationship.
+In late 1946, Lee met Robert David Clayton, with whom she formed an enduring, and occasionally violent, relationship.
 Clayton had served in the Royal Australian Air Force as a stores clerk during the war, but he was subject to disciplinary action for frequent absences without leave and was dismissed from the service in January 1941.
-He briefly joined the First Australian Imperial Force but was subject to further disciplinary charges and was discharged in 1943.
+He briefly joined the Second Australian Imperial Force but was subject to further disciplinary charges and was discharged in 1943.
 Clayton had been married, but was divorced by 1945.

 In April 1946, prior to meeting Lee, Clayton had been convicted of four charges of theft and one of false pretenses in the Sydney Central Criminal Court.
 The charges related to a racket he had carried out by answering advertisements from women seeking to rent a flat.
 He met up with them in hotels and obtained money by claiming "that rent was required in advance before the keys were handed over".
 The magistrate sentenced Clayton to six months' gaol, but indicated he would recommend his release at the expiration of two months providing he had made full restitution by that time.

 As his relationship with Lee developed, Clayton took on the role as her 'bludger' and "settled down to the comforts and affluence of poncing on her".
 He used the money earned by Lee to sustain a developing gambling habit.
 For Lee, however, Clayton was "the one real love of her life", despite his shortcomings and occasional aggressive behaviour.
 Even as she awaited execution, in her conversations with the prison matron, Lee spoke of "her Bobby" in eulogistic terms, contrasting him favourably with Brees and Dias.

 In November 1946, Lee and Clayton went to stay with Lee's mother, then living in Toukley, north of Sydney.
 However, Clayton had little tolerance for the domesticity of the household and the presence of Lee's young daughter.
 During their stay, Clayton and an acquaintance named Norman Bolger (alias Stanton) met two young women, aged 17 and 18, who were staying in a holiday cabin at Toukley, owned by one of the girl's parents.
 On the evening of 3 December, Clayton and Bolger drove the girls to a remote location near Norah Head and attempted to rape one of them.
 The girls managed to escape and notify police.